edqx/microwave/README.md

 of severity:
 - Parsing string escape codes (\n, \r, \u0000, .etc, see https://toml.io/en/v1.0.0#string)
 - Properly parsing date time (primitive implementation exists to split the date literal, see https://toml.io/en/v1.0.0#offset-date-time)
-- Some minor parsing issues, for example sometimes keys are allowed after table declarations, when a newline should be required
+- Some minor parsing issues, for example sometimes keys and tables can be re-defined
 - Invalid dates aren't checked (possibly won't be implemented)
 - Not all literals are checked against the spec (leading zeroes are currently allowed)